scalawithcats/scala-with-cats/src/pages/monads/custom-instances.md

 despite the fact that we haven't directly implemented `flatMap` or `map` on `Tree`.

 Don't feel you have to make `tailRecM` tail-recursive.
-Doing so is actually very hard.
+Doing so is quite difficult.
 We've included both tail-recursive and non-tail-recursive implementations in the solutions so you can check your work.

 <div class="solution">
-The code for `flatMap` is simple.
-It's similar to the code for `map`.
+The code for `flatMap` is similar to the code for `map`.
 Again, we recurse down the structure and use the results from `func` to build a new `Tree`.

-The code for `tailRecM` is less simple.
-In fact, it's fairly complex
-regardless of whether we make it tail-recursive or not.
+The code for `tailRecM` is fairly complex regardless of whether we make it tail-recursive or not.

 If we follow the types,